 Let’s say you’re reading this one week before the exam and are totally freaking out.
 You didn’t do any of the things I said in #1 or #2.
 Maybe it is your last rotation, and you’re just worn out.
-Or perhaps you aren’t one bit interested in pediatrics, and you just gotta pass this thing.
+Or perhaps you aren’t one bit interested in pediatrics, and you just gotta pass this thing and aren’t as worried about how to study for Pediatrics Shelf.
 Here’s what I think you should spend your time studying this week.
 (Please keep in mind this is not at all meant to be comprehensive.
 It’s just my opinion on the topics I think are most important to focus on.)

 - Identifying normal development/milestones

 - Identifying and treating sepsis or jaundice in the newborn

 - Differential for common causes of neonatal vomiting and abnormal stooling